 Get to Know Elizabeth

-Colleagues and friends value Elizabeth as a good listener and someone dedicated to helping others–two attributes that serve her well as a wealth advisor.
+Colleagues and friends value Elizabeth as a good listener and someone dedicated to helping others–two attributes that serve her well as an associate wealth advisor.
 “Helping clients gain peace of mind and minimize stress about finances, so they can live their best lives, is important to me,” she says.

 As a lifelong learner, she’s eager to help her clients learn, too.
 “The more they know, the more confident they’ll be in making decisions about finances,” she says.
 And as someone who had a knack for anticipating and articulating her corporate clients’ needs—which comes from building strong relationships—Elizabeth is eager to apply that skill to help Marshall clients live the life they envision.

 In her free time, Elizabeth likes to hit the ski slopes with her family.
 But it’s not just a casual hobby—she’s been skiing since she was six, captained her high school ski team, and has logged time on the east coast from the mountains of North Carolina all the way up to Maine along with several places in Canada and out west.
 “Family ski trips are an important part of our lives,” she says.
 “Now that my kids are old enough, we ski as much as we can every winter.”